Fort Nelson, Hampshire: History

 Fort Nelson is one of five Portsdown Forts.
 Built as a result of the 1859 Royal Commission by Lord Palmerston to prevent a French land attack on the Portsmouth dockyard only 8 kilometres away, because the older Hilsea Lines at the bottom of the ridge were considered insufficient.
 A series of 6 forts were built along the 7 miles (10 km) of the ridge.
 From west to east they are forts Fareham, Wallington, Nelson, Southwick, Widley and Purbrook.
 The line was finished off at the eastern end with Crookhorn Redoubt and Farlington Redoubt.
 A garrison of around 200 volunteers accompanied by regular army officers would have staffed the fort in time of war.
-Construction was protracted and Fort Nelson wasn't fully armed until the 1890s.
+Construction was protracted and Fort Nelson was not fully armed until the 1890s.
 The fort was disarmed in 1907 and then used for accommodation.
 In 1938, it was converted to an area anti-aircraft ammunition store; ten large magazines were built on the parade ground.
 Fort Nelson was abandoned in the 1950s.